waynegraham/registry.clir.org/_projects/2011-missionary-research-library-pamphlets-and-reports-a.md

 ---
 layout: project
-title: "Missionary Research Library Pamphlets and Reports at the Burke Library"
+title: Missionary Research Library Pamphlets and Reports at the Burke Library
 ---